refiner-io/js-client-npm/readme.md

 # Refiner.io NPM Client Wrapper

-This wrapper provides a simple installation of the [Refiner](https://refiner.io) survey widget client through NPM.
+This package provides a simple installation of the [Refiner](https://refiner.io) JavaScript Web-Client to launch in-app surveys for web applications.

-This NPM package automatically injects the Refiner JavaScript client and exports an object that wraps all client methods.
-All method calls are queued end executed once the Refiner.io JavaScript client is fully loaded.
+The package automatically injects the Refiner JavaScript Web-Client and exports an object that wraps all [client methods](https://refiner.io/docs/kb/javascript-client/reference/).
+All method calls are queued end executed once the client is fully loaded.

 ## Installation